ImadJaiel/TwitterProject/README.md

 The developer may need to create a twitter account, if they don't have one and do some prerequisites  like creating access_token and tonken_secret in order to start consuming timeline of a twitter account.

+#RUN

+Voici les 5 entrees pour à spécifier pour pouvoir lancer l'application
+<consumerKey>, <consumerSecret>, <accessToken>, <accessTokenSecret>, <twitterUserId>

+Comment obtenir les 4 clefs ?

+1/Create a new Twitter account to use as the event's Twitter account at https://twitter.com/signup.
+The shorter the handle, the better — allows for longer questions/comments to be submitted.

+2/Create a new application
+While signed in under this new Twitter account, visit dev.twitter.com/apps.

+Click Create an application.

+Assign a name, description, and URL to the application.
+If you don't know the URL of your application yet, that's fine, you can change it later when you know.
+Click the Yes, I agree checkbox, fill out the CAPTCHA, and click Create your Twitter application.

+The name you assign the application is what will appear as the source attribute on tweet metadata, and will be shown in the via field on twitter.com.
+Instead of via web, it will read via [your app name].
+You can change this name at any time.

+Application settings
+Once the application has successfully been created, visit the Settings tab for the application.
+Select the Read and Write radio button and click Update this Twitter application's settings.
+This sets the proper permissions for the application to query and post new tweets to the account.

+Visit the Details tab again.
+Take note of the consumer key, consumer secret, access token, and access secret — you'll need these when customizing Ospriet.
+If the access token/secret are not shown, click Create my access token at the bottom of the page.